petbox-dev/gwr/README.rst

 https://library.wolfram.com/infocenter/MathSource/4738/

 This package provides only one function: ``GWR``.
-The function calculates the value of the inverse of a Laplace transform at a specified time point.
-The Laplace transform should be provided as a function ready for multiple-precision evaluation.
-In other words, approximate numbers (with decimal point) are not allowed. ``Sympy`` can be used to rationalize a function before passing to GWR.
+The function calculates the value of the inverse of a Laplace transform at a specified time value, ``Sequence`` of time values, or numpy array of time values.

+The Laplace transform should be provided as a function that uses the ``mpmath`` library for a scalar value of the Laplace parameter.
+The ``math`` library and ``numpy`` functions do not support multiprecision math and will return invalid results if they are used.

 The method is described in: Valkó, P.P.and Abate J.: Comparison of Sequence Accelerators for the Gaver Method of Numerical Laplace Transform Inversion,